 Bob Chase, one of the current state legislators from the Spokane area, has proposed a different way of separating Bezos Manor from the potentially legitimate State of Washington.
 Instead of creating two new states, which is UTTERLY IMPOSSIBLE, he proposes two semi-autonomous ‘regions’ without changing the federally recognized state.
-His bill is short on details, only laying out a task force to work on it.
+His bill doesn’t specify details, only lays out a task force to work on the question.

 This is the first NEW and ALMOST PRACTICAL political idea I’ve heard in my life.